bocoup/wpt/docs/appendix/intro-video-transcript.md

 > Hello, and welcome to the Web Platform Tests!
 >
 > The goal of this project is to ensure that all web browsers present websites
-> in exactly the way the websites' authors intended.
+> in exactly the way the authors intended.
 >
 > But what is the web platform, exactly?
 You can think of it as having three
 > main parts.